trigat/Docker-OpenCanary/README.md

 # Instructions

-The [conf](#) directory contains an <i>.opencanary.conf</i> file that specifies services you would like to run.
+The <i>conf</i> directory contains an <i>.opencanary.conf</i> file that specifies services you would like to run.
 You can also set up alerts through this config file.
 Leave this file the way it is for a simple example of OpenCanary.

 Build an image:<br>
 <b>docker build --rm -t opencanary .</b>